ianagpawa/server/README.md

-Create a new GitHub repository and add a file named README.md.
-Your README.md file should include all of the following:

-i.
-The IP address and SSH port so your server can be accessed by the reviewer.

-ii.
-The complete URL to your hosted web application.

-iii.
-A summary of software you installed and configuration changes made.

-iv.
-A list of any third-party resources you made use of to complete this project.

-Open your ~/.ssh/udacity_key.rsa file in a text editor and copy the contents of that file.
-During the submission process, paste the contents of the udacity_key.rsa file into the "Notes to Reviewer" field.
 # Linux Server Configuration
 ### By Ian Agpawa
 ##### This repo is for my Linux server configuration project from Udacity's Full Stack Web Developer Nanodegree course.
 The project used is my item catalog project from the same course.
 The git repo of that project is located here: `https://github.com/ianagpawa/catalog.git`